Pakistani textbooks controversies: Criticism

 A study by Lftikhar Ahmad, a Long Island University professor, published an article titled, Current Issues in Comparative Education in 2004 that lead to some conclusions that were derivative of content analysis among the social studies textbooks in Pakistan.
-The first being that the selection of material & the thematic sequence in the textbooks present Islam to not just simply as a belief system, but more of an actual political ideology & a grand, unifying worldview required be accepted by all Pakistan citizens.
+The first being that the selection of material and the thematic sequence in the textbooks present Islam to not just simply as a belief system, but more of an actual political ideology and a grand, unifying, worldview required be accepted by all Pakistan citizens.
 The next being to sanctify this Islamic ideology as an article of faith considering that the textbooks distort actual historical facts about the nation's cultural as well as its political heritage.
-The third being that the main objective of the social studies textbooks on Pakistan studies, civics & the global studies, is to indoctrinate children for a clearly romanticised Islamic state, as conceptualized by Islamic theocrats.
+The third being that the main objective of the social studies textbooks on Pakistan studies, civics and the global studies, is to indoctrinate children for a clearly romanticised Islamic state, as conceptualized by Islamic theocrats.
 The fourth was stated as being that despite the vocabulary in the textbooks, it underscores Islamic virtues, such as: piety, obedience & submission.
 Very little is mentioned of subjects such as: critical thinking, civic participation & or democratic values like freedom of speech, equality & or dual respect for & of any cultural diversity.

 In 2003, a study by Nayyar & Salim of the Sustainable Development Policy Institute concluded there is an increasing trend with children being taught during among Pakistan Studies, to be a replacement for the teaching of subjects such as history & geography to be full-fledged disciplines.
 Previously, they were lead to believe that the very early pre-Islamic history of South Asia, its contribution to be that of the rich culturally diverse of modern-day Pakistan.
 This long, historical perspective of Pakistan is an absent lesson among the Pakistan education system textbooks.
 Instead, children are now being taught that the history of their nation initially behan from that of the time when the first of the Muslim people first entered India.
 The study reported that the textbooks also contained a many gender-biased segments & other perspectives that encouraging prejudice, bigotry & discrimination towards their fellow Pakistanis & other nations, with a targeted acknowledgment against most religious minorities.
 There was also reported omissions of concepts, such as ones that could encourage critical self-awareness among the students".

 Rubina Saigol, a known Pakistani scholar & feminist, stated "I have been arguing for the longest time that, in fact, our state system is the biggest Madrassah.
 We keep blaming Madrassah for everything & of course they are doing a lot of things I would disagree with, but the state ideologies of hate & a violent, negative nationalism are getting out there where Madrassah cannot hope to reach."